Joanne1980/Name-the-animal/README.md

 - Test that player can pause the sound - pass
 - Test that player can select answer whilst sound clip is still playing - pass
 - Test that if player selects answer whilst sound clip is still playing the timer to move to next question is triggered at point of answer and doesn't wait until clip finishes playing - pass
 - Test score field is updated - fail.
-Resolution  - removed the score field from the page and put feacture back into backlog for a future dev iteration.
+Resolution  - removed the score field from the page and put feature back into backlog for a future dev iteration.
 This is the MVP with initial target audience of pre-schoolers and the focus on helping them learn about animals so this was not seen as essential at this stage in the games developemnt.
 - Test that the player is not presented with the same question during a level unless they restart the game - fail.
 Future enhancement required to fix this.

 - https://wave.webaim.org/ to be used to check colour contrast for accessibility